 You can read a preview for free online now:

 The second edition of the book has been tested with Selenium versions 2.19 and below.
-I will test the book against future release as they become available.

 The book takes you right through the following (see the full table of contents here):